 The majority of people who visit this area are college students from adjacent Konkuk University.
 You will also see businessmen looking for cheap food and drinks after a hard day at work.
 Either way, this area is packed any night of the week.

-There are endless choices of restaurants to try here, with new ones popping up all the time.
+There are endless choices of restaurants and street food vendors to try here, with new ones popping up all the time.
 Everyone seems to have their favorite hidden gem.
 As in all of Seoul, you can find your choice of BBQ restaurants and chicken and hof.

 There are also a large variety of seafood and grilled shellfish restaurants.
 As you walk through the streets, you will easily notice the seafood restaurants as they display their fresh and swimming seafood proudly in tanks by their front door.